Q. What do I need to know about arriving at Burning Man? A. We’re glad you asked!

 - During peak traffic periods we will be controlling traffic with highway flaggers along Hwy 447 before the Gerlach and Empire gas stations.
 Past experience shows that long lines at local gas stations have caused unsafe conditions.
 Once the line reaches the edge of the gas stations, you will be instructed to continue driving.
 Please fill up before you get on Highway 447.

-- As you approach the Burning Man entrance, tune your radio to 95.1 FM for the Gate Area Radio Station.
+- As you approach the Burning Man entrance, tune your radio to 95.1 FM for the Gate Advisory Radio Station.
 We will be broadcasting up-to-date info about the entry process.

 - Drive no more than 10 mph on Gate Road!
 Speeding causes ruts in the playa surface.
 And the dust you create makes it hard to see our volunteers in the lanes and for other drivers to see you.